AHAMMADALI46/Clinical_R_safety/README.md

 ### Disclaimer
 This repository is for informational purposes only and should not be considered as medical or regulatory advice.
 Always refer to the original protocol and regulatory authorities for official guidelines.
+⚠️ Note: This is a dummy clinical project for learning and demonstration purposes only.
+No real patient data is used.